 One of the main benefits of dealing with local media is they’re more likely to be interested in putting a positive spin on a local news story.
 While this isn’t always the case, in general local media have a greater sense of obligation to the local community.
 And are keener to promote their region and the good things about it.

 Once a story has gained national interest it can be very difficult to control, even for people with professional media training.
 By keeping things local you’ll have more influence and control over how the story is presented.
 Avoiding any ‘sensationalism’ that could have a negative impact on your business.

 Local newspapers usually have a strong presence on social media platforms like Twitter and Facebook.
 So, remember it’s not just the physical paper you’ll be featured in.
 You could have a much more targeted impact online, too.
 A story going digital is a great way to reach the local audience who will be most interested in a taxi service.

-If you want to find out more about your customers, you could create an online survey and promote it on your social media channels.
+If you want to find out more about your new customers, you could create an online survey and promote your taxi survey your social media channels.
 Use a simple tool like Survey Monkey.
-Just make sure you’re adhering to GDPR rules whenever you’re contacting customers so they have the chance to opt out of future communications if they want to.
+Just make sure you’re adhering to GDPR rules whenever you’re contacting potential customers so they have the chance to opt out of future communications if they want to.